 If you’re looking for a simple way to spruce up fresh green beans, Green Bean Almondine is a seriously flavorful solution.

-The name may mislead some into thinking it’s a complex recipe, but rest assured, these buttery green beans topped with a crunchy almond sauce comes together quickly and with very few ingredients.
+The name may mislead some into thinking it’s a complex recipe, but rest assured, these buttery beans topped with a crunchy almond sauce comes together quickly and with very few ingredients.

-Today, in addition to an easy (and quite tasty) Green Bean Almondine Recipe, we’ll cover fun facts like the difference between Almondine and Amandine, which kind of green beans to buy, e-ver-y-thing you need to know about Almondine sauce, why blanching is an optional step, and the best way to serve up this famous side dish.
+Today, in addition to an easy (and quite tasty) Green Bean Almondine Recipe, we’ll cover fun facts like the difference between Almondine and Amandine, which kind of beans to buy, e-ver-y-thing you need to know about Almondine sauce, why blanching is an optional step, and the best way to serve up this famous side dish.

 WHAT IS GREEN BEAN ALMONDINE?

-Green Bean Almondine is a fresh and light green bean side dish of French origin.
+Green Bean Almondine is a fresh and light side dish of French origin.
 It features fresh green beans, sliced almonds, butter, and lemon juice.
 It’s fast, it’s easy, and it is a guaranteed crowd-pleaser.

 GREEN BEANS ALMONDINE OR AMANDINE?

-Amandine is a French culinary term which indicates an almond garnish.
+Amandine is a French culinary term that indicates an almond garnish.
 Almondine pretty much means the same thing, it is just the American spelling associated with the word.
 An “amandine” garnish goes far beyond green beans.
 It can be used for topping all kinds of fish, as well as vegetables like asparagus, broccoli, and more.